Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Simulation

-Similar to the results on $\bbeta$, SASH attains a substantially smaller estimation error than L1LS, uLasso, and RMRCE, as well as a fairly close performance to the ideal IPD estimator.
-This result confirms our point that our way of fitting the sparse SIM is more effective than the existing methods and, thus, leads to a more efficient estimator on $\bbeta$.
+SASH outperforms existing semi-supervised methods in terms of estimating $\bbeta$ because our approach to learning $\bgamma$ utilizes the information from SIM of $S$ more effectively than existing methods.
+To further demonstrate this point, we evaluate and compare the estimation performance on $\bgamma$ of the SIM methods introduced in Section \ref{sec:sim:bench}; see Figure \ref{fig:error:gamma}.
+SASH attains a substantially smaller estimation error than L1LS, uLasso, and RMRCE, as well as a fairly close performance to the ideal IPD estimator.
+For example, in the strong surrogacy scenario, the estimator of $\bgamma$ by SASH has around $30\%$ smaller median error than uLasso and $40\%$ smaller than RMRCE.
+This confirms that our way of fitting the sparse SIM is more effective than the existing methods.
 In addition, compared with SASH utilizing $\widetilde\bgamma\subsup$, SASH w/o Step I has much higher estimation errors on $\bgamma$, i.e., around $55\%$ higher under weak surrogacy and $125\%$ higher under strong surrogacy, implying that the supervised estimator obtained in Step I does play an important role in improving the performance of SASH.